gmuecke/boutique-de-jus/README.md

 # Boutique-de-jus

-~~Is~~ Will be a demo application with several performance flaws and issues intentionally built-in in order to practice several techniques in the Java Performance world (Performance Testing, - analysis, tuning, monitoring).
+Is a demo application with several performance flaws and issues intentionally built-in in order to practice several techniques in the Java Performance world (Performance Testing, - analysis, tuning, monitoring).

 The idea is derived from the [OWASP Juice Shop](https://www.owasp.org/index.php/OWASP_Juice_Shop_Project) which